Executive Assistant to the Director

 - Ability to manage multiple projects with strong detail orientation.

 - Ability to exercise sound judgment and with discretion.
 Ability to work under pressure and meet short deadlines.

-- Sound knowledge of the Institute’s programs, practices, policies and procedures.
+- Sound knowledge of the Director’s vision and the Institute’s programs, practices, policies and procedures.

 - Able to operate independently, set goals and be disciplined in achieving them with minimal supervision.

 - Ability to maintain a high degree of confidentiality in all matters related to the Director’s office, the Board of Trustees, and all matters requiring sensitivity and discretion.

 Education, Experience and Knowledge

 - Minimum of five years related experience required, including managerial responsibilities, preferably within higher education.

 - Strong written and verbal communication required.